JorgeAgui/ClothingStoreFranchise/README.md

 The commumication between client app and the microservices is throught Api Gateway and is carried out via API REST.

-The communication across microservices is carried out asynchronously throught an event bus.
+The communication across microservices is carried out asynchronously throught an event bus (RabbitMQ) and synchronously when is required through the RESTful api.

 The application has been deployed in Google Kubernetes Engine.